smurfix/DaBroker/doc/intro.rst

 DaBroker does not itself have a generic query interface.
 You can, however, easily add application-specific back-ends.

-DaBroker does not constrain your data serialization scheme.
-It currently supports JSON, BSON (i.e. binary JSON) and Python's `marshal` module.
+DaBroker implements a safe front-end to whatever transmission scheme you're using.
+It'll work if it's JSON-compatible, i.e. supports None/True/False, integers, lists and hashes.
+Messages which don't contain "real" objects or self-referential or multi-referenced structures are passed unmolested.
-The only mandatory requirement is support for strings and string-keyed dictionaries / hashes.
-All current serializers do also support lists, integers, floats, and True/False/None; that can be made optional if necessary.
+DaBroker currently supports JSON, BSON (i.e. binary JSON) and Python's `marshal` module.

 DaBroker does not constrain your data types.
 Its serializer can reproduce arbitrary data structures, including self-referential objects and loops.